chughtaimh/stopwatch/README.md

 ### Prerequisites

-To run this stopwatch app, you only need a modern web browser.
+To run this stopwatch and timer app, you only need a modern web browser.

 ### Usage

 1. **Open the following URL in a browser:** [https://chughtaimh.github.io/stopwatch/](https://chughtaimh.github.io/stopwatch/)
+2. **Toggle Between Modes:**
+   - Click the "Stopwatch" tab to use the stopwatch.
+   - Click the "Timer" tab to use the timer.
-2. **Interact with the timer using the buttons:**
+3. **Interact with the timer using the buttons:**
    - Click "START" to begin timing.
    - Click "STOP" to pause the timer.
    - Click "RESET" to reset the timer to zero.
+4. **Set Timer:**
+   - Click on the timer display to enter the desired time.
+   - Enter the time in minutes, seconds, and milliseconds, then press enter or click away to set the time.
-3. **Use the keyboard shortcuts for quick actions:**
+5. **Use the keyboard shortcuts for quick actions:**
    - Press "1" or the spacebar to start/stop the timer.
    - Press "2" to reset the timer.

 ## License

 This project has no license.
+It's pretty silly, feel free to re-use.

 ## Acknowledgments